Comparison

 FreeBudget serves a different need.
 It is a budgeting tool built for people who want to plan their spending, track progress, and understand their net worth without paying a monthly subscription.
 It does not try to replace Monarch in features.
 It offers an alternative for people whose primary need is budgeting.

 The comparison comes down to value and priorities.
 Monarch gives you everything in one polished package for $14.99/month.
 FreeBudget gives you core budgeting for free.
-If budgeting is your main goal and you do not need advanced automation, FreeBudget covers the essentials without the cost.
+If budgeting is your main goal and you want to keep your monthly costs at zero, FreeBudget covers the essentials.

 Why choose FreeBudget?